-To start with here are the important steps you can take to minimize damage and protect your family are:
+To start with here are the essential steps you can take to minimize damage and protect your family is:

 - Remove and secure small furniture items to minimize rust or other stains and expedite restoration.

-- Place aluminum foil under legs of wood furniture, especially antiques that may permanently stain carpet.
+- Place aluminum foil under legs of wood furniture, especially antiques that may permanently stain the carpet.